Ceres, Fife: Parish church

-The current parish church was built in 1806 to a design by Alexander Leslie, replacing a medieval building.
-A tower and octagonal spire were added in the 1850s.
+The parish church was built in 1806 to a design by Alexander Leslie, A tower and octagonal spire were added in the 1850s.
 Apart from the addition of electric lighting and two early 20th-century stained glass windows (either side of the central pulpit), the interior is substantially unaltered from when first built and retains the gallery and original wooden box pews.
-These can be converted into two long tables for communion, a feature which was once a common feature in churches in Scotland, but is now only found in Ceres.

-Within the vestibule of the church a late medieval effigy of a knight which was originally in the ancient church is preserved on a modern stand.
-It is extremely well preserved and shows interesting details of 15th-century armour.

-There is a mausoleum in the cemetery which was established by the widow of Robert 9th Lord Lindsay and is called "Lady Boyd's House" as she subsequently married the 6th Lord Boyd of Kilmarnock.
-However, the vault contains the grave of John Lindsay, 20th Earl of Crawford (1702–1749).
+A mausoleum in the cemetery contains the grave of John Lindsay, 20th Earl of Crawford (1702–1749).

 Ceres Church is within the Church of Scotland Presbytery of Fife.
 In 1983, the parish of Ceres was linked (and later united) with the neighbouring parish of Springfield.
-This united parish was further united with Kemback in 2005, and is now known as Ceres Kemback & Springfield Parish Church.
-There is usually a service in Ceres every other Sunday (alternating with Springfield) at 10:30 am except on Remembrance Sunday (10:45am).
+This united parish was further united with Kemback in 2005, and became known Ceres Kemback & Springfield Parish Church.

-Plans (2025) are under consideration for the church to become a pilgrim centre on the Fife Pilgrim Way and to be converted for community use.

-The present Minister is the Rev Jane Barron.

 Two serving past ministers of Ceres have been Moderator of the General Assembly of the Church of Scotland: Thomas Buchanan (1588) and Rev Robert Arnot (1794).